anshuljg07/ElectronicDoorLock/README.md

 This project served as a look under the hood of an actual product by learning its low level assembly implementation.
 Future improvements include interfacing with a locking mechanism to create a functional lock.

 ## Contributors
-This project was developed and is currently maintained by Anshul Gowda and Rafa Ragel de la Tejera.
+This project was developed and is currently maintained by Anshul Gowda and Rafael Ragel de la Tejera.

 ## Get in Contact:
  [Anshul Gowda's LinkedIn](https://www.linkedin.com/in/anshul-gowda)